SoftwareAG/c8y-docs/content/device-management-application/managing-device-types.md

 {{< c8y-admon-related >}}
 * [Getting started > Technical concepts > Interfacing devices](/concepts/interfacing-devices/) for information on the concepts relevant for interfacing IoT devices and other IoT-related data sources with {{< product-c8y-iot >}}.
-* [Device Management > Protocol integration](/protocol-integration/) for a list of protocols, parameters and network connectivity options for devices.
+* [Device management & connectivity > Protocol integration](/protocol-integration/) for a list of protocols, parameters and network connectivity options for devices.
 {{< /c8y-admon-related >}}

 To process data from various device types, {{< product-c8y-iot >}} uses device protocols which are stored in a database.